LLC vs. Sole Proprietorship: Which Structure is the best to select?

 • Your LLC's legal name or DBA

-• Name and address of the registered agent
+• Name of the registered agent address.

-• Names of the LLC's owners (members)
+• Name of owners to the LLC (members)

 What Is a Registered Agent?